CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 <span class="img_container center" style="display: block;">
     <img alt="test" src="/images/MetaAudio_blog_post/within_dataset.svg" style="display:block; margin-left: auto; margin-right: auto;" title="caption" />
     <span class="img_caption" style="display: block; text-align: center;">Figure 4: An example of meta-train, validation and testing, using a bird song dataset like BirdClef2020.
-Icons are used to more visually demonstrate the possible classes and how they relate to one another. </span>
+Icons are used to more visually demonstrate the possible classes and how they might relate to one another. </span>
 </span>

-In general we found that gradient-based learners like [MAML](https://arxiv.org/abs/1703.03400) and [Meta-Curvature](https://arxiv.org/abs/1902.03356) outperformed both the baseline models and metric learners.
+In general we found that gradient-based (GBML) learners like [MAML](https://arxiv.org/abs/1703.03400) and [Meta-Curvature](https://arxiv.org/abs/1902.03356) outperformed both the baseline models and metric learners.

 | **Dataset**                  | **FO-MAML**     | **FO-Meta-Curvature** | **ProtoNets** | **SimpleShot CL2N** | **Meta_baseline** |
 |:----------------------------:|:---------------:|:---------------------:|:-------------:|:-------------------:|:-----------------:|